Bridgnorth Historical Society

 Become a member

-Annual membership of the Bridgnorth Historical Society begins in January.
-The current fee is £15 for the year.
-This entitles you to attend all the winter lectures free of charge.
-The £5 non-member charge is also waived on any summer outings that you choose to go on.
+Annual membership of the Bridgnorth Historical Society begins in January - the membership fee is £18 for the year.
+This entitles you to attend all of the winter lectures free of charge.

 If you would like to become a member of the Bridgnorth Historical Society then please enter your details in the form below.
 These details will be passed on to the membership secretary who will then contact you.